UAce/WebsiteWatcher/README.md

                [--polling-interval POLLING_INTERVAL]
                {list,price}

-websiteWatcher is a Python CLI tool for running a website watcher
+WebsiteWatcher is a Python CLI tool for running a website watcher

 positional arguments:
   {list,price}          the watcher type